GoTolstoy/tolstoy-toly-kb/products/play/product/profile/integrating-with-other-platforms/integration-guide-for-setting-up-tolstoy-within-salesforce-commerce-cloud.md

-## Integration guide for setting up Tolstoy within Salesforce Commerce Cloud
+## integration guide for setting up tolstoy within salesforce commerce cloud

 You can do the integration via Zapier.
 Here's a helpful guide - https://zapier.com/apps/salesforce/integrations